jquacinella/IS607_Homework10/exploratory_work.md

 ### The clean.text() function

-We need this function because of the problems occurring when the tweets contain some certain characters and to remove characters like “@” and “RT”.
+We need this function because of the problems occurring when the tweets contain some certain characters and to remove characters like @ and RT.

 ```r